NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox added to shoulder and made slightly bigger
     - Doesn't lift on block
     - More lift
+- 5A
+    - Kunai stagger causes launch on grounded opponents
+    - Kunai has increased lift
 - 2A
     - Adds hits to the combo meter
     - +1 damage